cosmos/cosmos-sdk/x/distribution/spec/05_hooks.md

 -->

 # Hooks
+Available hooks that can be called by and from this module.
 ## Create or modify delegation distribution

  - triggered-by: `staking.MsgDelegate`, `staking.MsgBeginRedelegate`, `staking.MsgUndelegate`

 ### Before

-The delegation rewards are withdrawn to the withdraw address of the delegator.
+- The delegation rewards are withdrawn to the withdraw address of the delegator.
   The rewards include the current period and exclude the starting period.
-The validator period is incremented.
+- The validator period is incremented.
   The validator period is incremented because the validator's power and share distribution might have changed.
-The reference count for the delegator's starting period is decremented.
+- The reference count for the delegator's starting period is decremented.

 ### After